The Danger Signs of Cauda Equina Syndrome

 Without urgent treatment the damage can be permanent.

-We have successfully acted for a number of clients who have suffered missed Cauda Equina injuries.
+Previously, we have successfully acted for a number of clients who have suffered missed Cauda Equina injuries.
 Our senior partner, Simon Gowler, has a special interest in this area.
 Simon recently settled two of these types of claim, one of which achieved a seven-figure settlement, the largest recorded settlement of this type.

 If you believe that you or a loved one may have suffered because of missed or delayed diagnosis, then please contact one of our specialist solicitors who will be happy to arrange an initial free consultation.
 Please call today on 01625 614250 or contact us via email at email@example.com